spaceprotocol-org/awesome-space-safety/README.md

 ## Space Debris Tracking Services

 ## FAQs
-- What is the list?
-- What only these areas?
-- WHat is the criteria for including papers on this list?
-- I have a paper I want to put on the list.
+### I have a paper I want to put on the list.
+- Please submit a pull request.